beatmax/redmodel/README.rst

     gang = Gang(handle)

-Container fields (lists and sets) are not read automatically from redis.
+Container fields (lists, sets and sorted sets) are not read automatically from redis.
 Instead, a handle for the container is generated in the owner object.
-They are loaded using the List and Set classes from redmodel.containers.
-A List or Set class contains a collection of object handles (but notice that containers of elementary types can also exist).
+They are loaded using the List, Set and SortedSet classes from redmodel.containers.
+A List, Set or SortedSet object contains a collection of object handles (but notice that containers of elementary types can also exist).

 This is how we list the gang member fighters: